Hydrodynamic behavior near dynamical criticality of a facilitated conservative lattice gas

 In \cite{RPV,HL}, several other critical exponents are determined.
 Notably, in the latter the authors show that the CLG's absorbing state is hyperuniform, \textit{i.e.}~the number of particles $N$ in a ball or radius $R$ has standard deviations of order $R^{\zeta}$, for $\zeta$ smaller than $d/2$.

 We are interested in the hydrodynamic behavior of the CLG, whose diffusion coefficient $D(\rho)$ behaves, close to $\rho_c$, as $(\rho-\rho_c)^\alpha$ for some exponent $\alpha$.
-In order to understand the noise's amplitude, we also consider the \emph{compressibility} $\chi(\rho)\sim(\rho-\rho_c)^\gamma$.
+In order to understand the noise's amplitude, we also consider the \emph{compressibility} $\chi(\rho)\sim(\rho-\rho_c)^\gamma$, \mm{defined as the sum of the two-point correlation function over the infinite lattice}.
 For the CLG, the dominant parameter for the system is the density of \emph{active particles}, $\rho_a(\rho)$.
 However, the notion of active particles is in fact ambiguous, since one may or may not count as \emph{active} particles who are fully surrounded by other particles (and therefore cannot move).
 For this reason, we distinguish between $\rho_a(\rho)\sim(\rho-\rho_c)^\beta$, the density of particles having at least one occupied neighbor (which is the one considered in \cite{RPV}), and the \emph{activity} $a(\rho)\sim(\rho-\rho_c)^{b} \leq 3\rho_a$, which counts the local number of possible jumps.
 We will see further that in fact both exponents $\beta$ and $b$ coincide (Fig.~\ref{fig:rho_rhoa_a}).
 This means that the perimeter of clusters of active particles is of the same order as their volume.

 {\bf Relations between critical exponents.} By numerical simulations we are able to get all the critical exponents in the case $d=2$.
 In dimension $d=1$, we have exact values, as discussed below.

 A number of relations can be derived between the relevant critical exponents \cite{Hin}.
 Most of them are standard, a detailed derivation will be given in a companion article \cite{ERSS2}.
 The first one ties the compressibility to the particle fluctuations and the activity correlation length, as